Nityant17/Cybersec-Stuff/Linux_Luminarium/Comprehending_Commands.md

 - `touch`  : Used to create a new blank file

 **Thought Process:**
-- Need to create 2 new file `/tmp/pwn` and `/tmp/college` to be able to run thr "/run" file, so create them by using `touch` command and providing the path and name of these files as argument, then run the "/run" file to get the flag.
+- Need to create 2 new file `/tmp/pwn` and `/tmp/college` to be able to run the "/run" file, so create them by using `touch` command and providing the path and name of these files as argument, then run the "/run" file to get the flag.

 **Solution:**
-- Start the challenge, input the command `touch /tmp/pwn` and `touch /tmp/college`, now run the "/run" file using `/challenge/run` to get the flag.
+- Start the challenge, input the command `touch /tmp/pwn` and `touch /tmp/college` to create the files, now run the "/run" file using `/challenge/run` to get the flag.

 **Flag Obtained:**
 - *pwn.college{QXfoEI3dO67N5wDy5N_nwNm4f1T.dBzM4QDLwMTN0czW}*